 Yes!
-Mystery shopping is ideal for students, retirees, stay-at-home parents, or anyone else with a little spare time who wants to make extra cash and get free stuff.
+A mystery shopper job is ideal for students, retirees, stay-at-home parents, or anyone else with a little spare time who wants to make extra cash and get free stuff.
 The amount you can make will vary based on how much time you put in and your geographic location.
 Metropolitan areas usually have more shops available.

 As noted earlier in the article, the Mystery Shopping Providers Association is the primary professional organization for mystery shopping agencies and their employees.
 Most MSPA memberships are therefore aimed at professionals in the industry (such as managers, schedulers and salespeople), not independent mystery shoppers.
 MSPA does offer an independent contractor membership for $30, but the value this provides seems marginal at best.
 However, you must be a member of MSPA prior to becoming certified.

-You don’t need an MSPA certification to work as a mystery shopper.
+You don’t need an MSPA certification to get a mystery shopper job.
 Some high-end shops may give preference to those with MSPA certification, but becoming certified is completely optional and probably not worth the money.
 Find out more about the costs and coursework to become MSPA certified here.

 Some Final Thoughts on Mystery Shopping